lyu-ai/agentok/website/docs/getting-started.md

 Railway.app supports the deployment of applications in Dockers.
 By clicking the "Deploy on Railway" button, you'll streamline the setup and deployment of your application on Railway platform:

 1. Click the "Deploy on Railway" button to start the process on Railway.app.
-2. Log in to Railway and set the following environment variables:
-   - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase Project URL.
-   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anon/public key.
-3. Confirm the settings and deploy.
+1. Confirm the settings and deploy.
-4. After deployment, visit the provided URL to access your deployed application.
+1. After deployment, visit the provided URL to access your deployed application.

 ## 🛠️ Run on Local (Without Docker)